camplaix/camplaix.github.io/README.md

 <br><br>
 ### Sound Cards

-- RME HDSPe AIO Pro PCIe 1.1 x1
+* RME HDSPe AIO Pro PCIe 1.1 x1
-- RME Babyface Pro FS USB 2.0
+* RME Babyface Pro FS USB 2.0

 <sub>*For increased test coverage, AIO Pro was installed in both PCIe slots (x16 lane slot direct to CPU, and x1 slot to PCH) - no significant differences in performance were observed.*</sub>
 <br><br>
 ### RME Settings

-AIO Pro : *Optimize Multi-Client Mixing* disabled to maximize CPU usage\
+* `Optimize Multi-Client Mixing` disabled to maximize CPU usage
-Babyface Pro FS / AIO Pro : *MMCSS* enabled as it displayed superior performance
+* `MMCSS` enabled as it displayed superior performance
-<br><br>

 <sub>*Results may vary with other DAWs.
 When the computer is overloaded to the point of graphics slowdown (with all cores utilized, close to 100%), it has diminishing returns - MMCSS ASIO thread deprioritization will happen more often (26 real-time down to 4-7) and at greater time lengths past a certain load threshold.*</sub>
 <br><br>
 ### ASIO Buffer Size